xarvh/exalted-cypher-system/house-rules.md

 Mundane Abilities add 1 for Trained, 2 for Specialized, 3 for Defining (see below).

 Every level of Effort used costs 2.
+If either your Body Pool or your Mind Pool is at 0, every level of Effort costs 3 (Player Intrusions are not affected).

 Body, Mind, Essence